Popular words in English. A list of basic English words for live communication. Greetings and farewells

 they have- they have I have a plan.- I have a plan.
 I have a plan.

-How many pens do you have in the bag?
-How many pens do you have in your briefcase?
+How many pens do you have in the bag?- How many pens do you have in your briefcase?
 How many pens do you have in your briefcase?

 I- I

-it- he, she, it, it
+it- he, she, it, this

 [ɪt]